thymedev/thymedev.github.io/src/coffee/start.md

 ---
-description: "Invite a Coffee Series bot into your Discord :) Thyme Dev Coffee Series is a powerful collection of self-hosted, open-source Discord bots."
+description: "Thyme Coffee Series is a powerful collection of self-hosted, open-source Discord bots.
+Add the Coffee Series repo to your Red DiscordBot."
 ---

 # Getting Started

-Coffee Series is a collection of self-hosted Discord Bots that provide advanced features for your server.
+Thyme Coffee bots are self-hosted Discord bots that can take your Discord server to the next level.

-Because these bots are so powerful, they can't be invited into your Discord :(

-But you can run them off your computer for a Discord server you own :)
+To get started, you will need to keep the Discord bot running somewhere
+- Run the bot off your PC (PC must be on for bot to work, free)
+- Run the bot in a server like Amazon AWS/Google GCP (paid service)

 It's very easy, takes about 10-20 minutes: